Oesophageal cancer research

 There is information below about

 Using drugs or diet to try to reduce the chance of cancer developing is called chemoprevention.
 Various anti inflammatory drugs have been studied to try to prevent cancer development.
-In one large US study, there were fewer oesophageal cancers in people who took aspirin regularly.
+Some studies have shown that aspirin reduces the risk of oesophageal cancer.
 But aspirin can cause serious side effects in some people, especially if it is taken regularly, so researchers are continuing to look into using other drugs.

 Another known risk factor for cancer of the oesophagus is diet.
 Some countries have a higher rate of oesophageal cancer.
 This may be because of the foods they eat.
 There is a lot of research going on into why and how certain foods may increase the risk of cancer of the oesophagus and other types of cancer.
 As oesophageal cancer is more common in China and Japan, a lot of research looks into smoked, fermented or pickled foods that are popular in these countries.
 Drinking very hot liquids has also been linked to oesophageal cancer in some studies.

-Although there are other more established risk factors for oesophageal cancer, in 1982 scientists found another possible risk factor for this type of cancer.
+Although there are other more established risk factors for oesophageal cancer, scientists have found another possible risk factor for this type of cancer.
 It is a virus called the human papilloma virus (HPV).
 HPV is known to be linked to cervical cancer.
-There are many different types of the HPV but type 16 and 18 have been linked to cancer of the oesophagus, particularly to squamous cell cancers, but the exact role of HPV in the development of oesphageal cancer is not yet clear.
+There are many different types of HPV, and some of these (including types 16 and 18) have been linked to cancer of the oesophagus, particularly to squamous cell cancers.
+But the exact role of HPV in the development of oesphageal cancer is not yet clear.

 The HALO trial is looking at using heat from radio waves to destroy abnormal cells in the food pipe.
 The treatment is called radiofrequency ablation.
 The abnormal cells may be Barrett’s oesophagus or changes in the squamous cells called squamous dysplasia.
 If left untreated, these changes may become cancerous in some people after some time.
 The trial wants to find out how well radiofrequency ablation may work at removing Barrett's oesophagus or squamous dysplasia and preventing oesophageal cancer.